 Social media marketing is a beast.
 If you have a small business, you already know this.
 What will get engagement?
 Are you varying your content enough?
 Are you sharing things your readers will enjoy?
 Many times, I’ve found myself just not posting on social media, because I get tired of posting the same things over and over.
 While I am a big believer in starting small and focusing on just one or two platforms, it can still be overwhelming to come up with content every day!

-Having a social media post planner has been the best thing I’ve ever done for my business to date.
+Having a social media post planner and stats tracker has been the best thing I’ve ever done for my business to date.
 I’m able to sit down on Friday and plan out content for each of my platforms for the entire week.
 This helps me to be sure that I am varying my content each day and sharing new and interesting things, plus, I can track my engagement so I can see what sort of posts do the best with my fans.

 Once I’ve got everything planned out, I’m able to get all of my photos and links in order and hop over to my scheduling app and schedule out my posts for each platform.
 I personally use Buffer right now, but CoSchedule is another great tool for scheduling social media posts!